maxwedwards/clojure-dev/README.md

 # Clojure-Dev

-This package builds a working Clojure development environment from scratch. on Unbuntu Linux
+This package builds a working Clojure development environment from scratch on Unbuntu Linux

 Includes